 Let me call out some specific slides…

-Slide 12: Set up your Xcode display to mimic the slide.
+Slide 12: Set up Xcode to show test code and production code side-by-side, mimicking the slide.
 Do this as follows:

 - Objective-C: Click the test file so it shows on the left.
 Option-click the .h file so it shows on the right.
 Shift-option-click the .m file and double-click the “+” in the bottom right.
 On the right side, you should have .h above and .m below.